Like Water for Chocolate | A Novel of food and magical realism

 The Mexican writer Laura Esquivel wrote her first novel, Like Water for Chocolate, in 1989.
-It was published in Mexico, then translated from Spanish to English in 1992, and the same year it appeared a film based on the novel.
+It was published in Mexico, then translated from Spanish to English in 1992, and the same year it appeared as a film based on the novel.
 Esquivel was also a teacher, a screenwriter, and a politician in the Local Council of Mexico City.

 The title refers to a Spanish expression mainly used in Latin America, where people use boiled water – and not milk – to make hot chocolate.
 The text also has a subtitle: A Novel in Monthly Installments with Recipes, Romances and Home Remedies that summarises in a sentence all the themes confronted in the story.